Alexander van Oudenaarden: Biography

 a postdoctoral researcher in the department of Chemistry, working on Micropatterning of supported phospholipid bi-layers in the Boxer lab.
 In 2000 he joined the department of Physics at MIT as an assistant professor, was tenured in 2004 and became a full professor.
 In 2001 he received the NSF CAREER award, and was both an Alfred Sloan Research Fellow and the Keck Career Development Career Development Professor in Biomedical Engineering.
 In 2012 Alexander became the director of the Hubrecht Institute as the successor of Hans Clevers.
 In 2017 he received his second ERC Advanced Grant, for his study titled "a single-cell genomics approach integrating gene expression, lineage, and physical interactions".
+In 2022 he received his third ERC Advanced Grant, titled "scTranslatomics".

 In 2014 van Oudenaarden became a member of the Royal Netherlands Academy of Arts and Sciences.
 In 2017 he was one of four winners of the Spinoza Prize.
+In 2022 he was elected to the American Academy of Arts and Sciences (International Honorary Member).

 He is married and has three children.